HumanCellAtlas/dcp-cli/README.rst

 Development
 -----------
-To develop on the CLI, first run `pip install -r requirements.txt`.
+To develop on the CLI, first run `pip install -r requirements-dev.txt`.

 Testing
 -------